RoxyNomad/eternal-ghosts/README.md

 ## ▶️ Usage

-node-pg-migrate to generate the tables on your database
+npx node-pg-migrate up to generate the tables on your database

 To run the development server: